UBC-FRESH/dbhdistfit/docs/howto/hps_workflow.md

 ### Censored Meta-Plot Demo

-For a pooled view, the notebook `examples/hps_parity_demo.ipynb` aggregates every PSP sample, censors stems below 9 cm, and fits the censored workflow—again matching the censored analysis outlined in the EarthArXiv manuscript (Paradis, 2025).
+For a pooled view, the notebook `examples/hps_bc_psp_demo.ipynb` aggregates the public BC PSP files, censors stems below 9 cm, and fits the censored workflow.
+This serves as a deployment example on new data rather than a reproduction of the manuscript figures.
 Run the notebook (or `pytest tests/test_censored_workflow.py`) to verify the gamma fit parameters recorded in the summary table.

 ### Parity Summary